opensearch-project/project-website/_posts/2023-04-10-opensource-perf.markdown

 Observations on the driver event loop:

 -   Calls to the SPI make it easy to notice a CF issue.
 It not only eats CPU/heap allocations but it also blocks the HTTP event loop, which can be catastrophic (the James app is not OpenSearch heavy so that is not a big issue to me).
--   Unsurprisingly JSON parsing takes 11% of the drivers CPU and 24% of heap allocation.
+-   Unsurprisingly JSON parsing takes 11% of the driver's CPU and 24% of heap allocation.
 -   Event loop busyness (pushing stuff to the kernel network stack, SSL) takes around 60% of the event loop CPU, 25% of heap allocations, which again feels normal to me.
 -   2.3% of the event loop CPU is our binding to Reactor reactive library, which, again is normal: converting futures and enqueuing tasks takes time.

 To mitigate calls to the SPI, we submitted a [small change](https://github.com/opensearch-project/opensearch-java/pull/293/files) to JsonValueParser.java that addressed the issue.
 This led to a 50x speedup of the JSON parsing by getting rid of the SPI lookups, not even taking into account the blocking operations...
 Huge win!

-As a common practise we then run micro-benchmarks to validate changes, and [JMH](https://github.com/openjdk/jmh) comes in handy for this!
-It summarizes key metrics, performs warmup, repeats measurement and comes with nano-second resulution!
+As a common practice we then run micro-benchmarks to validate changes, and [JMH](https://github.com/openjdk/jmh) comes in handy for this!
+It summarizes key metrics, performs warmup, repeats measurements and comes with nano-second resolution!

 Here is the JMH output backing this change: